We all should be inspired by those who have come before us! Centered, and to the right of my dad is his mother Curmiller celebrating her 90th

 families that have a loved one in Iraq or some other battle zone are doing the same thing.

-My brother Daniel lives in Oakland, California with his wife Patricia and son little Danny.
+My brother Daniel lived in Oakland, California with his wife Patricia and son little Danny.

-He is a great husband, father, grandfather, son, brother, uncle, nephew and cousin!
-He loves to play golf which takes up most of his
+He was a great husband, father, grandfather, son, brother, uncle, nephew and cousin!
+He loved to play golf which took up most of his

-free time and he is doing quite well.
+free time and he did quite well.
 He placed 2nd in one amateur golf tour and won 1st place in another!